Abhiram-Siriki45/DevOps-Interview-Q-A-part-1/README.md

       - Lower failure rate of new releases
       - In case of new release crashing, have a faster mean time to recovery

   - DevOps helps in fulfilling all these requirements and thus, achieving seamless software delivery.
-Full-fledged organizations like Amazon, Etsy, and Google have adopted DevOps methodology resulting in achieving performance levels that were previously uncharted.
+Full-Fledged organizations like Amazon, Etsy, and Google have adopted DevOps methodology resulting in achieving performance levels that were previously uncharted.

   - With the adoption of DevOps methodology, organizations are able to accomplish tens to thousands of deployments in a single day.
 Moreover, doing so while offering first-rate reliability, security, and stability.